-Practice professional nursing as an advanced beginner incorporating caring, respect, diversity, integrity, ethics, and the influences of human responses to illness, suffering and healing to assist individuals, families and communities to achieve maximal fulfillment.
+Practice professional nursing incorporating caring, respect, diversity, integrity, ethics, and the influences of human responses on illness, suffering and healing to assist individuals, families and communities to achieve maximal fulfillment.

-Analyze requisite nursing knowledge, critical thinking and evidence-based clinical judgments to provide therapeutic nursing care interventions for patients throughout the lifespan, families and communities with multiple and complex health stressors in a variety of settings.
+Demonstrate knowledge, critical thinking, and evidence-based clinical judgments to provide therapeutic nursing care interventions for patients throughout the lifespan, for families and communities with multiple and complex health stressors in a variety of settings.

 Use effective communication to collaborate with patients, colleagues, and members of the interprofessional health team to improve health care outcomes for patients, families and communities.

 Incorporate principles of safety, health information technology, organizational and health care systems theory, quality improvement, and political trends in the provision of high quality and safe patient care.

-Express an identity of self as a nurse and exhibit professional values and behaviors as outlined by ethical, legal, and professional standards of practice.
+Express an identity of self as a bachelor prepared nurse and exhibit professional values and behaviors as described by ethical, legal, and professional standards of practice.

 Apply leadership, advocacy, and management strategies in multiple settings to advocate for high quality, safe, accessible, and fiscally responsible healthcare.

-Participate in activities that contribute to advancement of the profession including autonomy, advocacy, activism, change, and responsible citizenship.
+Participate in activities that contribute to advancement of the profession including developing autonomy, advocacy, activism, change, and responsible citizenship.

 Integrate evidence-based findings, research, and nursing theory in decision making in nursing practice.

 Engage in self-reflection and life-long learning to maintain competence as a member of the profession and to achieve personal goals for professional development.

 The department of nursing graduates take the licensing examination in nursing.
 The NCLEX-RN pass rates for the last three years are